rderfler/Curseball/README.md

 I made this heavily relying on Rust and web assembly because I think they are cool and wanted to have some more experience working with them.

+`index.html` is taken from the blaseball site for testing purposes

 # Dependencies
 * Rust `https://www.rust-lang.org/tools/install`
 * npm `https://docs.npmjs.com/downloading-and-installing-node-js-and-npm`